wp-plugins/easy-adsense-lite/readme.txt

 = New in this Release =

-Fixing the incompatibility with Jetpack.
+Documentation changes, testing with WP3.5, translation updates.

 == Upgrade Notice ==

-= 6.02 =
+= 6.03 =

-Fixing the incompatibility with Jetpack.
+Documentation changes, testing with WP3.5, translation updates.

 == Screenshots ==